 Off to one side is another large Macgregor headstone that is for the same family, and there are smaller markers on the ground.

-Culloden Battlefield – There were some MacGregors at the battle, but most of them had been sent on a special mission and thus missed the battle.
+Culloden Battlefield – There were some MacGregors at the battle, including an Aide-de-Camp to the Prince, but most of them had been placed holding a castle or sent on a special mission and thus missed the battle.